s41nt0l3xus/CTF-writeups/sasctf-quals-2025/broken-trust/README.md

 - `shake256_ops`

 But all these virtual tables are read-only, so it means that we need to create our own fake virtual table.
-Also it means that we can use any value of `hasing_algorithm` parameter (let's choose TEE_ALG_MD5 for example) cause we will use our own virtual table.
+Also it means that we can use any value of `hasing_algorithm` parameter (let's choose `TEE_ALG_MD5` for example) cause we will use our own virtual table.

 So, during exploitation we'll need to:

 1. Place a fake virtual table at known location in kernel memory
 2. Write a pointer to it in the target object

-We can achieve this by placing fake table in one of the buffers in `syscall_sas` (we now this address cause there is no ASLR) and writing it's address in the target object.
+We can achieve this by placing fake table in one of the buffers in `syscall_sas` and writing it's address (we know it cause there is no ASLR) in the target object.
 What function's addresses should we write in the fake table?

 - We must write `sas_do_smc_healthcheck` in place of the `final` method